-Low bound tariff rates and the existence of a gap between the applied tariff rates and the bound tariff rates with the applied tariff rates being lower are not a problem under WTO Agreements, but since they make it possible for authorities to set arbitrary applied tariff rates it is desirable from the point of view of increasing predictability that unbound products be bound and the bound tariff rates be lowered.
+Low bound tariff rates and the existence of a gap between the applied tariff rates and the bound tariff rates with the applied tariff rates being lower are not a problem under WTO Agreements, but since they make it possible for authorities to set arbitrary applied tariff rates, it is desirable from the point of view of increasing predictability that unbound products be bound and the bound tariff rates be lowered.

-In February 2011, the Japan-India Economic Partnership Agreement was signed and it went into effect in August 2011.
-This Agreement will eliminate tariffs on automobile parts (manufacturing parts) and steel products, etc. in 5 to 10 years after the effective date of the Agreement, etc., thereby improving market access.
+Since Japan-India Economic Partnership Agreement came into effect in August 2011, tariffs on automobile parts for manufacturing and steel products imported from Japan were removed in five to 10 years, and thus the market access has improved.